sph-mn/sph-db/other/documentation/considerations.md

 * or custom tests and branches
 * more complex searchers could be an extension
 * con
-  * elevating the process to higher-level languages exacerbates costs
+  * elevating the process to any higher-level language exacerbates costs

 # should partial indices be supported
 initially not supported